VNOI-Admin/scratch-run/README.md

 # scratch-run [![Build Status](https://github.com/VNOI-Admin/scratch-run/actions/workflows/main.yml/badge.svg)](https://github.com/VNOI-Admin/scratch-run/actions/)

-scratch-run is an CLI interpreter for Scratch based on [scratch-vm](https://github.com/LLK/scratch-vm).
+scratch-run is a CLI interpreter for Scratch based on [scratch-vm](https://github.com/LLK/scratch-vm).

-scratch-run was created to help judging solutions written in Scratch.
+scratch-run was created to judge solutions written in Scratch.
 It is used mainly in our official online judge [VNOJ](https://github.com/VNOI-Admin/OJ), but it can also be used separately.

 scratch-run is written in Node.js and packed with [pkg](https://github.com/vercel/pkg).
 No dependencies are required for running.